 The structure of your practice impacts your options.

 In order to increase its LTV, Netflix could increase the cost of its services, boost its value proposition to keep customers engaged with its services longer, or do both.
 If you’re a cash-based or out-of-network rehab therapist, then you have the same options as Netflix does when it comes to increasing your LTV.
 If you rely on third-party reimbursements, however, then you probably don’t have the option of increasing the cost of your services.
-Instead, the only way to improve the LTV of your patients is by increasing your value proposition to retain your patients longer.
-And according to Klepps, “the only surefire way to retain a customer is to provide a service that provides the customer with sustained value.”
+Instead, the only way to improve the LTV of your patients is by increasing your value proposition to retain your patients longer—which means you must deliver a service that provides each patient with sustained value.

 Rehab therapists have an LTV cap.

 Unlike other healthcare providers who only see patients sporadically—for example, at an annual checkup, in an emergency situation, or to perform surgery—rehab therapists can only stay in business if their patients return on a regular basis.
-Thus, according to Klepps, the only real difference—in terms of LTV—between a rehab therapy practice and any other subscription-based business is that rehab therapy has an LTV cap.
-While other businesses could theoretically retain a customer forever, rehab therapists have a “maximum care duration that is dictated by either the amount of visits approved by insurance or an improvement in the patient’s functional ability where therapy is no longer needed.”
+Thus, the biggest difference—in terms of LTV—between a rehab therapy practice and most other subscription-based businesses is that rehab therapy has an LTV cap.
+While other businesses could theoretically retain a customer forever, rehab therapists have a maximum care duration that is dictated by either the number of insurance-approved visits or the patient’s eventual lack of need for additional treatment.
 That being said, unless all of your patients are completing their course of care in full, there are things you can do to improve retention.

 Patient retention deserves special attention.